Eureka, California: Museums and galleries

-Museums include the Clarke Historical Museum, the Humboldt Bay Maritime Museum, the Morris Graves Museum of Art, HSU First Street Gallery, Kinetic Museum, Discovery Museum for Children, the Fort Humboldt State Historic Park and the Blue Ox Millworks and Historic Park.
+Museums include the Clarke Historical Museum, the Humboldt Bay Maritime Museum, the Morris Graves Museum of Art, HSU First Street Gallery, the Discovery Museum for Children, the Fort Humboldt State Historic Park, the Blue Ox Millworks and Historic Park and the Wiyot Tribe's Da Gou Rou Louwi' Cultural Center.

 Architecture

 Because of northern isolation and unfavorable economic conditions in the latter part of the twentieth century, much of the post-war redevelopment and urban renewal that other cities experienced did not occur in Eureka.
 As a result, Eureka has hundreds of examples of 19th- and early-20th-century architecture and historic districts.

 The original Queen Anne-style Murphy home in San Francisco was completely destroyed by the fire resulting from the 1906 San Francisco earthquake.
 Mark Carter found the blueprints for the home in an antique store and rebuilt the structure, but in Eureka; it is now the Carter House Inn.

 Approximately 16% of the city's structures are cataloged as important historical structures, with many of those attaining the status of state and national significance in terms of a particular structure's importance in relationship to the body of surviving examples of the architectural style attributed to its construction and related detail.
 Thirteen distinct districts have been identified which meet the criteria for the National Register of Historic Places.
 Among them are the 2nd Street District (10 buildings), 15th Street district (13 buildings) and the O Street district (43 buildings).
 Hillsdale Street, a popular and well-preserved district, contains 17 buildings of historic interest.
 In all, some 1,500 buildings have been recognized as qualifying for the National Register.
 The Eureka Heritage Society, a local architectural preservation group founded in 1973, has been instrumental in protecting and preserving many of Eureka's fine Victorians.